MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 also a little room for the possibility that this is not at all the right move for you.
 I think a lot of people come to programming these days from something else that they hate.
-Bootcamps’ marketing departments do a great job of building this escapist, everything-will-be-awesome-if-you-just-give-us-money-and-come-here-for-eight-weeks mentality around their programs.
+Bootcamps’ marketing departments do a great job of encouraging this escapist, everything-will-be-awesome-if-you-just-give-us-money-and-come-here-for-eight-weeks mentality around their programs.
 But the truth is, programming could turn out to be a *terrible* career choice for you if your heart’s not in it; like possibly worse than that boring job you have now.

 "Why is that?" you ask.
-Well for one thing, it’s hard, and (at least in my limited experience) keeps being hard.
-My co-worker recently pointed out that the "development" in "software development" implies that you're always *developing* something you've never *developed* before, meaning you're always reaching into new conceptual territory.
+Well for one thing, it’s hard.
+And, at least in my limited experience, it keeps being hard.
+My co-worker recently pointed out that the "development" in "software development" implies that you're always *developing* something you've never *developed* before, meaning that you're always reaching into new conceptual territory.
 So the idea isn't that you're going to acquire a skillset and use it to build things over and over again, rather it's that you're going to acquire the skillset of acquiring new skillsets, and use that to continually do stuff you've never done before.
 You get me?